-Kikko Park is just a short walk from Kintaikyo Bridge, and buses from Iwakuni and Shin-Iwakuni Stations take 15 minutes to reach the Kintaikyo bus stop.
+Kikko Park is just a short walk from Kintaikyo Bridge, and buses from both Iwakuni and Shin-Iwakuni Stations take 15 minutes to reach the Kintaikyo bus stop.

 Kikko Park